For years, "experts" argued against teaching fin lit in high school. Now the public has spoken.

 When was the last time you heard of 87 percent of Americans agreeing on anything?

 It gets better…

-Of those in favor of incorporating financial literacy into the classroom, 15 percent said instruction should begin as early as elementary.
+Of those in favor of incorporating financial literacy into schools, 15 percent said instruction should begin as early as elementary.
 The rest (72 percent) said it should be taught in middle and high school.

 A reasonable counter-argument to financial literacy is: This is a parent’s responsibility.
 The problem is, few parents know enough to pass along these crucial lessons.
-The poll shows that among parents with children older than 16, only 37 percent believe they did “very well” teaching their children about money.
+Among parents with children older than 16, only 37 percent believe they did “very well” teaching their children about money.

 Maybe by the time Financial Literacy Month rolls around next year, we’ll start seeing those high school classes.

 Article last modified on September 15, 2017.
 Published by Debt.com, LLC .